 In addition, some of the agencies which have sought OGE's assistance have pay structures that contain broad pay ranges with minimum and maximum pay levels, but no steps in-between.
-Other agencies have pay systems that do not distinguish clearly between executive and lower-level employees.
+Other agencies have pay systems that do not distinguish clearly between executive and lower level employees.
 For example, one agency has a pay band within its pay system that starts at approximately \$95,000 and ends at approximately \$175,000. one in this band is required to file an SF 278 because the entry level pay is below the public filing threshold, which \$111,675.60 for 2007.
-Yet, it is possible that some of the receiving the higher salaries have employees significant executive responsibilities.
+Yet, it is possible that some of the receiving the higher salaries significant employees have executive responsibilities.
 In this type of a non-standard pay system, it might be hard to say what is really "entry level pay" for a particular position because the pay scale is relatively broad and the agency has significant discretion on where to place its employees within the band.

 Over the years, OGE has advised agencies with non-standard pay systems to ask for an equal classification determination in cases where they believe an employee in a particular position should be required to file a public report.
 See section 101(f)(3).
 Under the equal classification provision, an agency may request that OGE determine that a position is the equivalent of other positions for which filing is required.
-Once OGE makes such a determination, the incumbent of the position must file an SF 278.